ypaialex/ptdt/README.md

 2. The basic usage of `pTDT`
 3. Additional analytic flags available through `pTDT`
 4. A brief `pTDT` tutorial

-For a detailed description of the `pTDT`, please consult [Weiner et al. 2017] (http://biorxiv.org/content/early/2016/11/23/089342).
-If you publish using `pTDT`, please cite that paper.

 ## System requirements and `pTDT` download
 1. `Python 3.x`